-In particular, if additionally no robustness against noise is desired ($\cN = \emptyset$), both holistic robust formulations are recognized as the robust formulation proposed by \citet{van2021data}.
-Instead of using the empirical loss associated with the observed data points, holistic robust predictors consider the worst-case inflated loss $\ell^\cN$ and reweigh each sample according to the variable $p$ subject to a likelihood constraint.
+In particular, if additionally no robustness against noise is desired ($\cN = \{0\}$), the HR formulation is recognized as the classical KL-DRO \eqref{eq: KL predictor}.
+Instead of using the empirical loss associated with the observed data points, HR predictors consider the worst-case inflated loss $\ell^\cN$ and reweigh each sample according to the variable $p$ subject to a likelihood constraint.
 Additionally, a safeguard against unobserved events in $\Sigma$ is provided by assigning a weight $p_{K+1}$ to outcomes with worst-case loss $\max_{\xi \in \Sigma} \loss(x,\xi)$.
 Once a worst-case event has been observed, i.e., $\max_{k\in [K]}\loss^{\cN}(x,\xi_k)= \max_{\xi \in \Sigma} \loss(x,\xi)$, then it follows immediately from the monotonicity of the logarithm that without loss of optimality we may assume $p_{K+1}=0$ and hence

 This final formulation is recognized as the robust likelihood formulation advanced by \citet{wang2016likelihood}.